India–Tibet relations: Special Frontier Force

 The Special Frontier Force (SFF), an elite commando unit formed in 1962 to conduct covert operations behind Chinese lines, consists of Tibetan refugees in India.
 During the 2020 China–India skirmishes media reports emerged of the death of a Tibetan–Indian soldier of the SFF, Nyima Tenzin.
 On 8 September, images and videos appeared in the media of his public funeral and cremation with full state honors.
 His coffin was covered with both the Indian and Tibetan flags.
 However while media covered the event, the leadership in India remained silent.
 Ram Madhav, who was seen at the funeral paying his respects, tweeted about the event, "Attended the funeral of SFF Coy Ldr Nyima Tenzin, a Tibetan who laid down his life protecting our borders in Ladakh, and laid a wreath as a tribute.
 Let the sacrifices of such valiant soldiers bring peace along the Indo-Tibetan border.
 That will be the real tribute to all martyrs."
 Ram Madhav later deleted his tweet.

 India–Tibet trade

 Bengal–Lhasa route via Kalimpong

 By 1924, "half the entire trade between Tibet and India" was through the Bengal–Lhasa route via Kalimpong.
 However this route is no longer open.
 There has been talk of opening up a Lhasa to Kolkata road and rail link via Sikkim.
 However a recent attempt at re-opening Nathu La resulted in underperforming trade.

 Cultural relations

 Buddhism and knowledge stored in the Sanskrit language are a large part of the Tibetan culture.

-Sports

-Tibetan monks regularly play kabaddi, which in its traditional form emphasised breath control in a manner reminiscent of yoga and more spiritual practices.